Coding Agent Log To Blog Post

 mcp__air__fetch_air_documentation

-The chat log became the outline.
-I used Gemini to pull out and organize key steps like:
+The chat log becomes my outline.
+I use Gemini to identify and organize key decisions:

 My Workflow

 The transcript makes me more efficient.
-Here's what I do:
+My process:

-Upload the transcript to Gemini.
-The log is a primary source.
+- Upload the transcript to Gemini.
+The log is my primary source.

-Add my opinions.
-I add them as additional context.
+- Add my opinions.
+I add them to provide context.

-Edit and refine.
-I do passes with AI and by hand to tighten the language and fit my voice.
+- Edit and refine.
+I use AI and manual passes to tighten the language and match my voice.

-The transcript is a chronological record I can rely on.
+The transcript provides a reliable, chronological record.
 Records beat memory.